Skadic/MA_BlockTrees/expose/01_introduction.typ

 Many such indices require efficient #emph[access], #emph[rank], and #emph[select] queries on arbitrary strings over an ordered alphabet to facilitate searches using them.
 Traditionally, data structures like the #emph[wavelet tree] @grossi_high-order_2003 have been used to implement rank and select queries on strings.
 While the Wavelet Tree can be compressed to require asymptotically equal space to the Huffman-compressed text @huffman_method_1952, this does not adequately take advantage of the redundancies contained in highly repetitive text.
+A text is highly repetitive, if it contains high amounts of repeated substrings.
-An example of such repetitive texts is collections of DNA sequence.
+An example is collections of DNA sequence.

 One method of taking advantage of redundancies in repetitive texts is the #emph[LZ77 parsing] @ziv_universal_1977 by Lempel and Ziv.
 As an important component of popular compressors like #emph[gzip]#urlfootnote("https://www.gzip.org/", [30.05.23]), work has been done on approximations with more efficient construction #cite("bille_lempel-ziv_2017","ferreira_time_2009") and parallel implementations of the parsing @shun_practical_2013.